ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-pivoting/index.md

 ## Enabling Pivoting

 To pivot on a column `pivot=true` should be set on the column definition.
-Additionally the grid needs to be in pivot mode which is set through the grid option `pivotMode=true`.
+Additionally, the grid needs to be in pivot mode which is set through the grid option `pivotMode=true`.

 In the snippet below a pivot is defined on the 'year' column and pivot mode is enabled: